 MLMs have also found a market niche by appealing to some personality types who are happy to pay more for the social milieu of MLMs.
 I have had numerous relatives including my father who liked the social aspects and the optimistic dreams of MLM culture.
 Whereas nearly all Americans shop at the big retailers, most Americans never buy anything from MLMs and only a minority of Americans puts a large fraction of their household resources into in this kind of supply chain.
 According to the MLM industry lobby, only about 16% of American households are involved, and this may be overstating it because the industry has an incentive to exaggerate their reach.

 These happy MLM members gush about how their MLM has boosted their self-esteem and helped them develop a community and helped them pursue a dream.
-That was what MLMs were like for my parents.
-My mother lost money in her Discovery Toys business, but she loved throwing parties and she loved buying the toys for her grandkids.
-It also gave her an identity as a self-employed businesswoman when people asked what she did, she said she was an entrepreneur which probably felt better than saying that she was an empty-nest housewife with a hobby that combined parties, toys and her grand kids.
+That was what my parents loved about MLMs.
+My mother lost money in her Discovery Toys business, but she loved throwing parties and she loved buying the toys for her grand kids.
+It also gave her an identity as a businesswoman.
+When people asked what she did, she said she was an entrepreneur which probably felt better than saying that she was an empty-nest housewife with a hobby that combined parties, toys and her grand kids.

 My father also liked the social aspects of the MLMs he joined.
 He never really even tried to make any money.
 He sold everything to his friends at his cost or gave it away to family as gifts.
 He still ended up with a lot of inventory that he couldn’t sell even at his cost and I ended up selling it on Ebay at a loss after he died, or giving it away.
 But dad had no regrets and he liked the conventions and the dream of it all.

 Some MLMs are much worse than others in terms of how much money they suck out of their average member and how healthy the social support is that they provide in return.
-At the worst end are the cults and true pyrmaid schemes.
-All MLMs say that they are absolutely NOT a pyramid scheme because pyramid schemes are illegal.
+At the worst end are the cults and true pyramid schemes.
+All MLMs say that they are absolutely NOT a pyramid scheme because pure pyramid schemes are illegal.
 This may be true, but only because the legal definition of a pyramid scheme is very narrow due to extensive political lobbying by wealthy MLMs.
 Legally, a pyramid scheme doesn’t sell any goods or services to end consumers and make all of their money from people who intend to earn money from selling.
 In practice, many MLMs are very close to this standard.
 As mentioned before, one study found that only 10% of Amway members in the UK sold at least a single product to anyone else.

 The original pyramid schemes were just like Ponzi schemes except that the pyramid schemes were more honest in that it should be obvious to everyone that all profits are dependent upon bringing in more “investors”.
 A true Ponzi scheme works exactly the same way as a pure pyramid scheme except that a true Ponzi scheme has a manager who

 - Lies to the “investors” about where the return on investment is coming from.
 The Ponzi scheme manager usually claims to be a high ROI mutual fund or hedge fund, but they really pay a high ROI to previous investors from some of the money coming in from new investors.